TVLuke/Democracy-Exchange/README.md

 The graphics for interpreting the German election as a US presidential election are completely separate from that and are all contained in `president.py`.

+## Tests

+The tests are fairly simple, we just use the data from an election on its own system.
+The result should the be the actual seat distribution from that election.
+If that happends we probably got this somewhat right.
+Or not too wrong.

 # Note on Use of LLMs

 This code was created using, among other tools, LLM tools like ChatGPT.